Making Sense of Usability Test Results

 2. Visual comparisons with competitors / other products

 ‘The frankenstein product on the left is ours and the beautifully simple and elegant startup on the right is our competitor.
-Any disagree we should streamline the product?’
+Anyone disagree we should streamline the product?’

 In larger organisations in particular, it’s easy to fall victim to creating a fairly ugly frankenstein composed of every stakeholder’s wishlist items.
 The rise of componentised software development using frameworks doesn’t help in this respect since you often lose the overall perspective of your product, particularly, if the teams working on these components are not aligned.
 The resulting confusion caused by this approach is often surfaced during usability testing sessions.